paugier/mercurial-jupyterbook/book/advanced-concepts/hook.md

 ### Choosing how your hook should run

-You can write a hook either as a normal program—typically a shell script—or as a Python function that is executed within the Mercurial process.
+You can write a hook either as a normal program - typically a shell script - or as a Python function that is executed within the Mercurial process.

 Writing a hook as an external program has the advantage that it requires no knowledge of Mercurial's internals.
 You can call normal Mercurial commands to get